These are actual questions emailed in from our buyers, with our actual replies.

 - How do you determine eligible tenants?
 Do you do background and credit checks?

-Why do the rents for the properties seem that same or very similar ($675pm) even though the houses range from 2, 3 or 4 bedrooms and have 1 to 2 bathrooms?
+Why do the rents for the properties seem the same or very similar ($995pm) even though the houses range from 2, 3 or 4 bedrooms and have 1 to 2 bathrooms?

 There is a lot I can say about this.
 We put a lot of thought into where our rents are at because we feel that it really affects how the investment performs.
 While some people that sell investment properties push their rents to the max the market will bear, allowing them to advertise flashy cash flows, this typically causes the property to turn over at the lease end, and this vacancy reduces the return on investment for the investor over what the inflated rent brought them.
 Not only do we not push our rents to the max the market will bear, we believe our business model is so successful because we rent our properties at slightly below market rates.
 A little bit about our philosophy:

-Keeping rents at slightly below market rates increases the likely-hood of a long term tenant.
+Keeping rents at slightly below market rates increases the likelihood of a long term tenant.
 Vacancy is the biggest killer of return on investment for rental property.
-Our typical property rents for $675 per month, not the $700 - $725 per month that many other similar properties in the same area rent for.
+Our typical property rents for $995 per month, not the $1,000 - $1025 per month that many other similar properties in the same area rent for.
 Although $25-$50 per month is not a lot of money for us investors, it *is* a lot of money for our tenants.
 This small difference, combined with the high-quality of our homes, encourages lease renewals and keeps your property occupied and cash-flowing.

 To further answer your question, we do price the properties based on varying factors, just often more than simply bedrooms and bathrooms.
-For example, we typically work in two neighborhoods, Mid Town & Frayser.
-Mid Town rents are a little higher (but so are their taxes, so cash flow is mostly the same) so a 2 bedroom in midtown may rent for $675 while a three bedroom in Frayser rents for $675.
-Also, sometimes we have a two bedroom that is on a slightly larger lot, or has a garage, or there is a three bedroom but the overall square footage of the house is not as big as some, etc. For example, our typical house in Frayser is a 3 bed 1 bath that rents for $675, and in that area second bathrooms were not common in construction, so we probably could get $700 instead of $675 for a 3 bedroom 2 bath, but we prefer to choose from a bigger pool of applicants and land with a tenant that is very invested in staying there, taking care of the property, etc.
+In some areas, rents are a little higher (but so are their taxes, so cash flow is mostly the same) so a 2 bedroom in one area may rent for $995 while a three bedroom in a different, more affordable area may also rent for $995.
+Also, sometimes we have a two bedroom that is on a slightly larger lot, or has a garage, or there is a three bedroom but the overall square footage of the house is not as big as some, etc.

 What is the property management fee for looking after the property?

 Our management is second to none and is a key reason why our properties perform so well.
-Please check out our management agreement at www.midsouthbestrentals.com (a websitee we have set up for our tenants to view our available properties, our property management company is called Absolute Property Mangement) by clicking on the "owners" tab.
+Please check out our management agreement at www.midsouthbestrentals.com (a website we have set up for our tenants to view our available properties, our property management company is called MSBR) by clicking on the "owners" tab.
 We mange at 10% of the monthly rent and this includes a whole host of administrative services including depositing your cash flow check.
-APM is able to deliver unparalleled value because it does not exist to make a profit as a typical property management company would.
-It exists solely to support its parent company, Mid South Home buyers, ensuring MSHB properties perform their absolute best.
+MSBR is able to deliver unparalleled value because it does not exist to make a profit as a typical property management company would.
+It exists solely to support its parent company, Mid South Home Buyers, ensuring MSHB properties perform their absolute best.

 How many properties does a property manager look after?

 We have an entire team that works in our property management department.
-We currently manage around 200 properties
+We currently manage around 2400 plus properties.

-Are tenants able to be removed easily if they do not pay or are causing damage, or nuiscance.
+Are tenants able to be removed easily if they do not pay or are causing damage, or nuisance?

 In Australia, the laws seem to protect the tenant rather than the home owner.
-Tennessee is considered a "landlord friendly" state, we can evict 30 days from the first missed payments.
-We typically develop very good relationships with our tenants and try to avoid this and work with the tenant to minimize any expense for our investor-buyers.
+Tennessee and Arkansas are considered "landlord friendly" states; we can evict 30 days from the first missed payment.
+We typically develop very good relationships with our tenants to try to avoid this and work with the tenant to minimize any expense for our investor-buyers.

 I understand I need an American bank account.
 Can you set this up?